 Distribution of Courses.
-Candidates for a master's degree must distribute the courses between the major and minor fields in the manner prescribed in the specific requirements for each degree as listed for each program in this catalog.
+Candidates for a master's degree must distribute the courses between the major and minor fields as specified for each program in this catalog.
 Most of the degrees do not require a minor field.

 COURSES EXCLUSIVE TO GRADUATE STUDIES